 1 Why integrate environment and climate change into the agricultural sector

-The agricultural sector is key to goals for economic growth, food security and wellbeing in developing countries.
+The agricultural sector is key to reaching goals for economic growth, food security and wellbeing in developing countries.
 Achieving these depend on sustainable use and management of resources.
-The agricultural sector has a unique position among major economic sectors as both a source and solution to major climate change and environment challenges.
+The agricultural sector has a unique position among major economic sectors as both a cause and solution to major climate change and environment challenges.
 There is a need to integrate environment, climate change and the green economy into the agriculture sector because:

 Agriculture is both ‘victim and villain’ with respect to climate change.
-Climate change is a key risk to livelihoods and may jeopardize investments in the agricultural sector over the coming decades.
+Climate change threatens livelihoods and may jeopardize investments in the agricultural sector over the coming decades.
 The sector contributes 10-12% of global carbon emissions and will be key to any adaptation strategy.

 The agricultural sector contributes to pollution of soil, air and water, environmental degradation and loss of biodiversity.
 However, it also provides major ecosystem services and has the potential to help conserve biodiversity.

-The sector provides major opportunities for green economy growth in low income countries.
+The sector provides major opportunities for green economy growth in low and growing income countries.

 Integration of environment, climate change and the green economy means reducing risks and negative externalities as well as capitalizing on increased opportunities.
 With climate finance expected to reach levels close to current global ODA aid flows from 2020, agriculture is one of the key sectors that will benefit from increased funding opportunities.